Where to stay

 From $130per night · Endless Summer value

-Three tiers, with a major perk difference: Premier hotels (Hard Rock, Portofino Bay, Royal Pacific, Helios Grand) include FREE Express Unlimited — a $130-180/day per-person perk that's the best line-skip in Orlando.
+Three tiers, with a major perk difference: Premier hotels with FREE Express Unlimited (Hard Rock, Portofino Bay, Royal Pacific) — covers USF + IOA for every registered guest.
+Helios Grand at Epic Universe does NOT include Express.
+The perk normally costs $130-180/day per person and is the best line-skip in Orlando.
 Preferred hotels (Sapphire Falls, Aventura, Cabana Bay) include early entry but no Express.
 Value (Endless Summer Surfside, Dockside, Stella Nova, Terra Luna) is $130-220/night with early entry only.
-All include free transportation to USF, IOA, and Volcano Bay.
+All include free transportation to USO, IOA, and Volcano Bay.

 Best for: coaster enthusiasts and anyone doing 3+ Universal days — Premier's free Express alone saves more than the hotel rate.
 Value Universal hotels are some of the best per-dollar options in Orlando.